We normally don’t play with fire (for obvious reasons) But here is a magical experiment I didn’t expect to be so easy and so much fun to do.

 As always, adult supervision is required (THERE IS FIRE INVOLVED).

-This is a relatively easy experience.
+This is an easy rising water experiment.
 While your child may not understand completely the real science behind this experiment, it is still an awesome science activity to do to spark their interest in STEM!

 - deep dish or container